openactive/openactive-test-suite/README.md

 ```

 Note that running `npm start` in the root `openactive-test-suite` directory will override [`waitForHarvestCompletion`](https://github.com/openactive/openactive-test-suite/tree/feature/project-start-script/packages/openactive-broker-microservice#waitforharvestcompletion) to `true` in `default.json`, so that the `openactive-integration-tests` will wait for the `openactive-broker-microservice` to be ready before it begins the test run.

+## Test Data Requirements

+In order to run the tests in random mode, the target Open Booking API implementation will need to have some Opportunity data pre-loaded.
+Use [Test Data Generator](./packages/openactive-integration-tests/test-data-generator/) to find out how much data is needed and in what configuration.

 # Contributing